Hiking at Raccoon Creek State Park

 0.26 mile, yellow blazes, easiest hiking

 This short, fern-lined trail meanders through a pine forest at the entrance of the Wildflower Reserve.
-This trail is named in honor of Art Witt, who was a dedicated volunteer and the first to earn 10,000 volunteer hours in Pennsylvania state parks.
+This trail is dedicated to Art Witt, the first person to complete 10,000 volunteer hours in Pennsylvania state parks.

 0.44 mile, white blazes, more difficult hiking

 Audubon Trail is elevated high above the flowing waters of Raccoon Creek, with many spots to stop and admire the valley below.
 During spring, this is a good trail for birding and in autumn it is great for fall foliage.
-As the trail ends, it meets with Max Henrici, Jennings, and Old Field trails.
+One end of the trail intersects Henrici, Jennings, and Old Field trails.

 0.22 mile, purple blazes, easiest hiking